Download UK adds dozens more artists to 2020 bill

 Plus, WWE NXT UK confirms its return to the festival and Kerrang!
 Radio will be hosting Finding Fresh Blood once again, searching for emerging talent to play the Avalanche Stage.
 For more information, visit their website.

-Tickets for Download 2020 are available through the festival’s official website (opens in new tab).
+Tickets for Download 2020 are available through the festival’s official website.

-Scott has spent more than 30 years in newspapers and magazines as an editor, production editor, sub-editor, designer, writer and reviewer.
-After initially joining our news desk in the summer of 2014, he moved to the e-commerce team full-time in 2020.
-He maintains Louder’s buyer’s guides, scouts out the best deals for music fans and reviews headphones, speakers, books and more.
-He's written more than 11,000 articles across Louder, Classic Rock, Metal Hammer and Prog and has previous written for publications including IGN, the Sunday Mirror, Daily Record and The Herald covering everything from daily news and weekly features, to video games, travel and whisky.
-Scott grew up listening to rock and prog, cutting his teeth on bands such as Marillion and Magnum before his focus shifted to alternative and post-punk in the late 80s.
-His favourite bands are Fields Of The Nephilim, The Cure, New Model Army, All About Eve, The Mission, Ned's Atomic Dustbin and Drab Majesty, but he also still has a deep love of Rush.
+Scott has spent 37 years in newspapers, magazines and online as an editor, production editor, sub-editor, designer, writer and reviewer.
+Scott joined our news desk in 2014 before moving into e-commerce in 2020.
+Scott maintains Louder’s buyer’s guides, highlights deals, and reviews headphones, speakers, earplugs and more.
+Over the last 12 years, Scott has written more than 11,500 articles across Louder, Classic Rock, Metal Hammer and Prog.
+He's previously written for publications including IGN, Sunday Mirror, Daily Record and The Herald, covering everything from news and features, to tech reviews, video games, travel and whisky.
+Scott's favourite bands are Fields Of The Nephilim, The Cure, New Model Army, All About Eve, The Mission, Cocteau Twins, Drab Majesty, Marillion and Rush.